kriszyp/alkali/README.md

 # Alkali Basics

 The basic approach of using Alkali within your application, is to first, create "Variables" that holds your source data.
 A variable is the central entity in Alkali and represents a value that may change and can be reacted to.
 Next, we can traverse or transform variables into other derived variables.
-Finally, we can use these transformations, or the orginal variables directly, in element constructors to create bindings to DOM elements.
+These variables can be used in the browser or server-side (in Node).
+In the browser, we can use these transformations, or the orginal variables directly, in element constructors to create bindings to DOM elements.
 A simple example would look like:
 ```javascript
 import { Variable, Div, Span } from 'alkali'